Long Term Effects of Alcohol

 Alcohol interferes with the body’s ability to absorb calcium.
 As a result, your bones become weak and thin (osteoporosis).

 Alcohol is high in calories and the alcohol in a drink contains almost as many calories as fat.
-The average bottle of wine contains 600 calories while four pints of average strength lager contain 640.
+The average bottle of wine contains 600 calories while four pints of average strength lager contains 640.
 The recommended daily calorie intake of an adult is 2000 calories.

 Alcohol dehydrates your body and your skin.
 It also widens blood vessels, causing your skin to look red or blotchy.
 Yikes!

-Binge drinking makes you lose your inhibitions and affects your judgement.
+Binge drinking makes you lose your inhibitions and affects your judgment.
 This may make you less likely to use a condom, which will increase your risk of getting a sexually transmitted infection (STI) such as chlamydia, HIV or hepatitis.
 It can also lead to an unplanned pregnancy.